 Are you the type who insists on bringing extra clothes to be prepared for any situation that could present itself, regardless of how unlikely that might be?
 Overpacking may give you peace of mind when leaving the house, but it’ll quickly turn into an inconvenience – especially when it comes to packing and unpacking throughout your trip.
 We encourage travelers to embrace a minimalist approach to packing, both for the sake of simplicity and the ability to get around with ease.
 And with airlines getting stricter about luggage by the day, a standard-sized suitcase packed to the brim could easily get hit with overweight fees when souvenirs are added.
 A good rule of thumb is to pick the smallest size of luggage that will reasonably accommodate your needs.
 Believe it or not, a carry-on size suitcase is all you’ll really need if you bring the right things and pack smart – and that goes for any trip.
 We strongly recommend that travelers pack the same for every trip, whether it’s two weeks or a month.
 Click here for more tips on packing smart.

 Four Wheels are Better Than Two

 While baggage porterage is included at all the hotels on our guided tours, keep in mind that you will be responsible for your bag while traveling at airports.
-For this reason, it’s important to ensure that you can get around easily with your bag and are able to lift it.
-Fortunately there are wheels on just about everything these days – from duffels and backpacks to standard hard shell luggage.
+For this reason, it’s important to ensure that you can get around easily with your bag and can lift it.
+Fortunately, there are wheels on just about everything these days – from duffels and backpacks to standard hardshell luggage.